mohamedshaker9/mohamedshaker9/README.md

 - 👋 Hi, I’m Mohamed Shaker
 - 👀 I’m interested in Java Technologies
-- 🌱 I’m currently learning spring framework and apache kafka
+- 🌱 I’m currently learning Spring framework and Apache kafka
-- 💞️ I’m looking for an internship.
+- 💞️ I’m looking for an internship in spring or data streaming for event drivent systems.

 <!---
 mohamedshaker9/mohamedshaker9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.